yasmeen45/communigo/README.md

 option in the main menu, selecting an activity, and selecting "Register Selected Activity".
 - You can generate the second required action related to adding Xs to a Y by selecting the "View Registered Activities" option in the main menu.
 This shows only registered activities, which is filtered from upcoming activities.
-- You can locate my visual component on the home screen, at the very top.
+- You can locate my visual component on the home screen, at the very top (image).
 - You can save the state of my application by selecting the "Save Data to File" option in the main menu.
 - You can reload the state of my application by selecting the "Load Data from File" option in the main menu.